Use All Four Asset Classes to Build your Portfolio

-So why are they categorized together?
-Because they will, as a group, react more alike than different.
+They categorized together because they will, as a group, react more alike than different.
 They'll respond differently from any of the other three classes, and the same thing is true for those other three classes.

 Yes, it might seem a bit like splitting hairs, but the purpose of having all four asset classes represented in your portfolio is not only to prevent investment disaster but to take advantage of the different strengths of each class.
 The whole theory of asset allocation is based on diversifying your portfolio by asset class.
 For example, many people use real estate investment trusts and other more liquid investments to satisfy the real estate component of an asset class.

 A portfolio that contains only one or two asset classes is not diversified and may not be prepared to take advantage of all the swings the market can throw at you.
 But diversification—or at least the degree to which you diversify—is also an individual decision that depends to some extent on your goals and your tolerance for risk.

-If you're particularly risk-adverse, you might want to diversify even more or make sure you're further diversified within each class, allowing for minor differences within that class.
+If you're particularly risk-averse, you might want to diversify even more or make sure you're further diversified within each class, allowing for minor differences within that class.
 If you have nerves of steel and you're lucky enough to have money to burn, you might not want to rely on diversification quite as much but ride the trends of the market instead.